nikpau/libdse/README.md

 Each item yielded is a `torch.Tensor` of shape `(n_mels, chunks_per_feature)`.

-> **Note on multi-processing:** Each worker process is initialised with all BLAS/OpenMP thread-count environment variables set to `1` to prevent thread oversubscription.
-With `n_cpu` workers you get exactly `n_cpu` active threads, which gives linear scaling up to the physical core count.
+> **Note on multi-processing:** Each worker process is initialised with full BLAS/OpenMP thread-count, so oversubscription is probable.
+In practice this doesn't seem to cause significant slow-downs, but if it does become an issue the `SampleWarehouse` class can be modified to call `os.environ["OMP_NUM_THREADS"] = "1"` in its worker initializer.

 ### Key Classes